RollandMichael7/opi_organizer/gui/README.md

 # Graphic User Interface #
-# WARNING: This script is currently only developed and tested on Linux Debian #

 For users who prefer a GUI over a command line, this PyQt5 implementation of OPI Organizer presents a user-friendly visual interface.